 - Besides the "money bringing him disgraces" part, Hurley from LOST.

-- Richard Castle.
+- Richard Castle, best-selling mystery novelist and unofficial, volunteer consultant for the NYPD.
 If a problem can be solved by throwing money at it, he never hesitates to reach for his wallet, and he throws great parties for his friends.

 - Which becomes plot-relevant every now and then when he contributes large sums of cash to police investigations that couldn't move forward without a budget, such as setting a sting for the hired assassin who killed Beckett's mother.